PTRS DPT Clinical Education Handbook

 - 10% per event (from final grade)

-Clinical Performance Parameters
+Clinical Performance Parameters for Full Time Internships

 The APTA’s web-based Physical Therapist Clinical Performance Instrument (webCPI/CPI) tool will be utilized to assess clinical performance parameters.
 This parameter is graded Pass/Fail.
-Both CI and the student will complete individual copies of the CPI for formal review at both midterm and final.
+Both the CI and the student will complete individual copies of the CPI for formal review at both midterm and final.
 Students are expected to achieve at least the established minimum consistent performance level on each individual competency.
 In addition, both written and verbal feedback from the CCCE, CI(s) and/or the student at the facility, as well as other data garnered by the DCE weighs in the block grade decision.

 - Internship 1